-Julie Houghton, Combined Science, Critical Thinking, Law and Physics
+Julie Houghton, Combined Science, Critical Thinking, Law, Physics and Maths

 "I love learning and I love inspiring other people to learn.
 I’ve worked with students from primary to undergraduate level as I have taught in schools and universities.
 Now, I specialise in home education and distance learning, teaching people in the UK and overseas.
 I have a degree in physics with astrophysics and a PGCE (Postgraduate Certificate in Education) in physics, science and maths, both from the University of Birmingham, and an LLM in Law from the University of Leeds.
 A senior examiner for several exam boards, I am also a Member of the Chartered Institute of Educational Assessors."

 Tracey Jones, Counselling, Creative Writing, Psychology, Sociology and Business

 "Teaching psychology, sociology, child development and creative writing for over 15 years through distance learning has given me a great deal of experiencing in supporting students.
 Life sometimes gets in the way of studying, so I am flexible and encourage students to think what suits them in their studying.
 I love what I teach and hope my students do too.
 Qualifications include MSocSc and Diploma in Social Science and Social Work, Postgraduate Diploma in Learning Disability Studies, Post-Graduate Certificate in Education, B.Sc.
 (Hons) in Psychology.
 A former examiner for AQA and International Baccalaureate.
 I also write academic textbooks and courses."